WMD-group/PyTASER/paper/paper.md

 Determining the JDOS for the light state is more difficult, as the initial 'pump' excitation leads to partial occupancies in both the valence and conduction bands, which can contribute to additional optical transitions within these bands.
 `PyTASER` uses quasi-Fermi levels [@nelson2003physics; @dresselhaus2001solid] to address such band transitions, deviating from specific valence-to-conduction band transitions to favour initial-to-final band transitions (\autoref{eq:jdos_pytaser}).
 The partial occupancies ($f_{i,k}$ and $f_{f,k}$ in \autoref{eq:jdos_pytaser}) centred at these quasi-Fermi levels can be estimated by using the Fermi-Dirac distribution [@zannoni1999quantization; @dirac1926theory] as the light excitation introduces excess charge carriers (holes and electrons) into the material.
 The use of Fermi-Dirac statistics introduces two variables; the effective temperature and concentration of free carriers in the material.
 The latter is related to the strength of the initial pump, as well as the pump-probe time delay.
-These can be used to understand the time-evolution of the material's excited state.
+These can be used to understand the time-evolution of the excited state in the material.

 \begin{equation}
 \label{eq:jdos_pytaser}